wangziqi2013/wangziqi2013.github.io/_posts/2022-07-24-every-walk-is-a-hit.markdown

 If the translation entry is cached by the hierarchy, the page table walker can still avoid a main memory access by reading the entry from the cache.
 Otherwise, the entry is read from the main memory, and inserted into both the cache hierarchy and the PWCs.

+The design is based on two critical observations.
+The first observation is that existing radix tree-based page table designs always map radix nodes in 4KB granularity, which is also the minimum unit supported by address translation.
+While larger granularity page mapping for data pages are available as huge pages in the form 2MB and 1GB pages, these huge pages are not available for page tables.
+The second observation is that, when the working set is large, or when access locality is low, it is usually the case that both data and translation entries have high cache misses, and hence both constitute performance bottlenecks.
+However, compared with data, translation entries have a much smaller data footprint, because an 8-byte entry can map at least 4KB of data, a 1:512 ratio.